-The latter condition holds in our setting since we do not allow $C_0 < 0$ or $C_1^ < 0$ (i.e., agents cannot lend to the bank).
+These predictions provide a useful framework for analyzing the policy prescriptions outlined in Section 1.
+In particular, higher minimum payments can both increase or decrease default within the model.
 Finally, we record the effect of replacing the second-period income distribution by one that is first-order stochastically dominated by it.
-Within our framework this thought experiment corresponds most closely to modeling unemployment shocks in the context of our empirical application.
+Within our framework this thought experiment corresponds most closely to modeling the unemployment shocks we examine in Section 7.

-Prediction 4.
+Prediction 4: Negative life events increase default.
 Default probabilities in period 2 (when debt is held fixed) as well as in period 1 (when debt is allowed to adjust) are increasing in the probability of the low-income draw (q).